 (a) Timeline

-The Academic Senate will call for nominations for the award in the beginning of the Fall semester, closing in early Spring semester.
+The Academic Senate will call for nominations for the award in the Fall semester, closing in early Spring semester.
 All nominations will be confirmed with the nominee before consideration by the awards committee.

 (b) Promotion

 The Senate will ensure that the call for nominations is advertised broadly through the department representatives on the Academic Senate Council as well as through other channels as appropriate.
 The goal of focusing the call through all departments is to receive several nominations each year from diverse disciplines and categories of faculty.